-We offer WordPress maintenance as a service as part our Evermade Care plan.
+We offer WordPress maintenance as a service as part of our Evermade Care plan.
 We have disabled automatic updates and we are using composer to update dependencies.
-Sites are tested on staging environment before deployment.
-We are monitoring our WordPress fleet with in-house tool called Carebear.
+Sites are tested in staging environment before deployment.
+We are monitoring our WordPress fleet with an in-house tool called Carebear.

 We try to separate logic away from our theme to plugins.
 This is something we need to improve on.

 We are using SCSS which is then compiled to CSS.
 We used to use full Bootstrap but now we are just using the Bootstrap grid mixins.
 BEM naming convention helps keep things organized.

 Bower is used for frontend dependency management.
 This is something we are planning to switch to npm or yarn.

 React is our choice for more complex front-end stuff with simple Flux implementation or Redux.
 These are becoming more and more common.